-Besides entertaining my audience while letting them know that while I’m on stage, business as usual isn’t going to be business as usual, my point for choosing these two ditties is simple: While both songwriters were as different as different can be, and both tunes were different as different can be, both composers – and both songs – used the same notes.
-That’s because every piece of Western music ever written uses the exact same notes.
+Besides entertaining my audience while letting them know that while I’m on stage, isn’t going to be business as usual, my point for choosing these two ditties is simple: While both songwriters were as different as different can be, and both tunes were different as different can be, both composers – and both songs – used the same notes.
+That’s because every piece of Western ever written uses the exact same notes.
 You already know them.
 Heck, if you remember The Sound of Music you can even sing along – do, rey, me, fa, so, la, ti, do.

 Every song uses these same notes.
 What makes different songs different are changes in the order, tempo, rhythm, and combination of these notes.